Climate Dashboard for Corn Growers

 This project consisted of three key components designed to systematically meet the 2021 priorities for Weather and Climate outlined by the Corn Growers Association of North Carolina:

 - Identify end-users’ needs for short- to long-term weather and climate information;

 - Develop a dashboard and research analyses that enable users to visualize and explore weather and climate information to support management decisions for the current season as well as longer-term strategic planning; and

 - Evaluate the resulting online dashboard and research products in terms of their usability and usefulness.

-This project is supported by the Corn Growers Association of North Carolina with lead PI Dr. Ronnie Heiniger in NC State University’s College of Agriculture and Life Sciences, and co-PI Rebecca Ward and lead developer John McGuire from the NC State Climate Office.
-The project period is February 2021 – January 2022.
+This project was supported by the Corn Growers Association of North Carolina with lead PI Dr. Ronnie Heiniger in NC State University’s College of Agriculture and Life Sciences, and co-PI Rebecca Ward and lead developer John McGuire from the NC State Climate Office.
+The project period was February 2021 – January 2022.